ShivaShirsath/Android-IDE/README.md

 - New style of toast
 - Russian language
 - English and Chinese languages
-- Indigo style to dark theme
+- 🔱 style to dark theme
 - Premium Add. settings:
 - Change the color scheme of the editor
 - Change the quick entry characters in the bottom bar